-- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) - Not sharing the password to their work device with others - Not sharing the device among family or friends - Not allowing young people to have access to Teacher or Admin accounts - Inform and seek advice from the ICT manager if there are any concerns over the security of a loaned work device
+- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (eg asterisk or currency symbol). - Not sharing the password to their work device with others. - Not sharing the device among family or friends.

+- Not allowing young people to have access to Teacher or Admin accounts. - Installing anti-virus and anti-spyware software. - Keeping operating systems up to date by always installing the latest updates. - Inform and seek advice from the ICT manager if there are any concerns over the security of loaned work device.